dylibso/chicory/docs/docs/usage/wasi.md

 ## Supported Features

-If your module calls a wasi function that we don't support, or uses a feature that we don't support, we will throw a `WASMRuntimeException`.
+If your module calls a wasi function that we don't support, or uses a feature that we don't support, we will throw a `WasmRuntimeException`.

 For the most up-to-date info, and to see what specific functions we support, see the [WasiPreview1.java](https://github.com/dylibso/chicory/blob/main/wasi/src/main/java/com/dylibso/chicory/wasi/WasiPreview1.java) and the following table: